-The national unemployment rate in October 2019 was estimated at 4.5 percent.
-Central Visayas had a lower unemployment rate with the national estimate at 9.9 percent (Table 3).
+The national unemployment rate in October 2020 was estimated at 8.7 percent.
+Central Visayas had a higher unemployment rate than the national estimate at 9.9 percent (Table 3).

-The October 2019 Employment, Unemployment, and Underemployment Rates were taken from the preliminary result of the October 2019 Labor Force Survey (LFS) conducted by the Philippine Statistics Authority (Table 5).
+The October 2020 Employment, Unemployment, and Underemployment Rateswere taken from the preliminary result of the October 2020 Labor Force Survey (LFS) conducted by the Philippine Statistics Authority (Table 5).

-- Starting April 2005, the new unemployment definition was adopted as per NSCB Resolution Number 15 dated October 20, 2004.
-As indicated in the said resolution, the unemployed include all persons who are 15 years and over as of their last birthday and are reported as: (1) without work and currently available for work and seeking work; or (2) without work and currently available for work but not seeking work for the following reasons:
+- Starting April 2005, the new unemployment definition was adopted per NSCB Resolution Number 15 dated October 20, 2004.
+As indicated in the said resolution, the unemployed include all persons who are 15 years and over as of their last birthday and are reported as: (1) without work and currently available for work and looking for work; or (2) without work and currently available for work but not looking for work due to the following reasons:

-- Starting January 2012 LFS, the codes for industry adopted the 2009 Philippine Standard Industrial Classification (PSIC).
+- Starting April 2012 LFS, the codes for industry adopted the 2009 Philippine Standard Industrial Classification (PSIC).
 Prior to this, codes for industry used the 1994 PSIC.
 Further, question on vocational course was also introduced in the April 2012 LFS questionnaire.
 In addition, the 2012 Philippine Standard Occupational Classification (PSOC) was adopted starting April 2016.
 The 1992 PSOC had been used prior to this round.

 - Overseas Filipino Workers are not considered part of the labor force in the Philippines.
 Hence, in the LFS, data on economic characteristics of household members who are overseas workers are not collected.
 For the LFS reports, they are excluded in the estimation of the size of working population, that is, population aged 15 years and older, and in the estimation of the labor force.